apache/fluo-yarn/README.md

 A tool for running Apache Fluo applications in Hadoop YARN.

+This is currently a work in progress that depends on unreleased features of Fluo.
+It will not be ready for use until after Fluo 1.2.0 is released.
+Sometime after Fluo 1.2.0 is released this project will make its first release.

 ## Requirements

 The Fluo YARN launcher requires [Apache Fluo][Fluo] and [Hadoop YARN][YARN]: